Ewooral/Java/learn-spring-framework/springNotes.md

       `tightly coupled` to a specific place
     * A computer made up of a monitor, system unit, keyboard and mouse is a bit difficult to move.

+# Wiring of Dependencies
+in the game class example, the `game` object is a dependency of the GameRunner class so the game object is created and is wired into the GameRunner class.

+    PackManGame game = new PackManGame();
+    var gameRunner = new GameRunner(game); // wired

+# SPRING FRAMEWORK

+Things managed by spring are called spring `beans`
+To start a spring app:
+1. Launch a Spring Context
+2. Configure the things that we want Spring to manage - @Configuration class